Andreyco/Instagram-for-PHP/README.markdown

 `getOAuthToken($code, <true>/<false>)`

-`true` : Returns only the OAuth token
+`true` : Return only the OAuth token
 `false` *[default]* : Returns OAuth token and profile data of the authenticated user

 ## Set / Get access token

-Stores access token, for further method calls:
+Set access token, for further method calls:
 `setAccessToken($token)`

-Returns access token, if you want to store it for later usage:
+Return access token, if you want to store it for later usage:
 `getAccessToken()`

 ## User methods